 A call for schemes is sent out in September each year to all registered primary bidders.
-Schemes proposed for a given financial year must be submitted between the call for schemes going out and 31 December (i.e. schemes proposed for the 2013/14 financial year must be submitted between September 2012 and 31 December).
+Schemes proposed for a given financial year must be submitted between the call for schemes going out and, 30 November.
 Bidders who are unsure of the process or unclear of what needs to be submitted may contact the Programme Administrator for guidance on submitting their scheme and if appropriate submit a draft bid.
-However, the final and complete scheme submission must be submitted to the Programme Administrator by 31 December at the latest.
+However, the final and complete scheme submission must be submitted to the Programme Administrator by 30 November 2013 at the latest.

-Any bids received after 31 December may not be considered for funding.
+Any bids received after 30 November 2013 may not be considered for funding.
 Bids received within the appropriate time period but which are incomplete or of insufficient quality may also be rejected.

-There will be no opportunity to resubmit bids for approval after 31 December.
+There will be no opportunity to resubmit bids for approval after 30 November.

-Primary bidders will have sole responsibility for any contractual arrangements or agreements in relation to the scheme submitted.
+Primary Bidders will have sole responsibility for any contractual arrangements or agreements in relation to the scheme submitted.